Marin-Clement/Marin-Clement/README.md

 <h1 align="center">Hi there, I'm Clement! 👋</h1>

-<p>As a software developer, I have a deep passion for coding and working with technologies such as C#, Python, HTML, CSS, and JavaScript. 🚀 I also have experience working with Unity and Godot for game development.
+<p text-align="center">As a software developer, I have a deep passion for coding and working with technologies such as C#, Python, HTML, CSS, and JavaScript. 🚀 I also have experience working with Unity and Godot for game development.
 I'll share with you a bit about myself, my projects, and my interests. 🤓</p>
 <h2 align="center">About Me 👨‍💻</h2>
 <p>I'm a passionate developer who enjoys learning new technologies and building things that can help people. 🔨 I'm always looking for new challenges and opportunities to grow as a developer.
 When I'm not coding, I enjoy playing video games 🎮, watching anime 🍿, and reading manga 📚.</p>
 <h2 align="center">Projects 🚀</h2>